danaghafour/portfolio/README.md

 - **Summary**: Work with sequences of real numbers to determine upper and lower bounds, and identify if the sequences are increasing or decreasing.
 - **Skills Developed**: Implementation of interfaces, use of arrays and linked lists, and understanding of sequences and bounds in programming.

-These tasks provided practical experience with the foundational concepts of programming, including data structures, algorithms, and object-oriented programming in Java.
+These tasks provided hands-on experience with the foundational concepts of programming, including data structures, algorithms, and object-oriented programming in Java.

 ## [IS1200 Computer Hardware Engineering Project](https://github.com/danaghafour/IS1200)

-This project allowed us to dive into the world of computer hardware engineering through the development and implementation of a Pong game on a PIC32 microcontroller, utilizing a ChipKIT Basic I/O Shield.
-The project aimed to showcase our ability to work with hardware, implement game logic, and develop a playable game that adheres to the constraints of the hardware platform.

 ### Mini Project: Pong Game Implementation
-- **Summary**: Implemented a Pong game for the ChipKIT uC32 microcontroller.
-The game supports both one and two-player modes, with gameplay displayed on the built-in OLED graphical display.
-Players control paddles to hit a bouncing ball, with the game detecting scores and displaying the winning player.
+- **Summary**: This course introduced us to computer hardware engineering through a hands-on project where we developed a playable Pong game on the ChipKIT uC32 microcontroller.
+Demonstrating our ability to navigate hardware constraints, we applied game logic to enable both single and dual-player modes.
+On the integrated OLED graphical display, the gameplay—which included controlled paddles to hit a bouncing ball and score detection—was vividly displayed.
+This project demonstrated our ability to work with hardware and to creatively implement game mechanics within the constraints of the platform.
 - **Skills Developed**: Hardware programming, game development, input handling, and display output on a microcontroller platform.

-The project was a comprehensive exercise in both hardware and software engineering, combining programming skills with an understanding of microcontroller capabilities and limitations.
-Through this project, we gained valuable experience in developing interactive applications on embedded systems.

 ## [IK1203 Network and Communication Project](https://github.com/danaghafour/IK1203)